 I do recognize it, she realized.
 I stared out a window, looking at it for several hours.
 I recognize the way the broken door hangs, the pattern of the windows, the faded colors.
 That means. . . .

 She turned around.
 Denth’s safe house--the one they’d visited both after the attack in the restaurant and the attack in the slums--lay huddled between two larger buildings across from her.
-It wasn’t as familiar to her as the one across the street from it, but that made sense.
-She’d spend most of her time inside the safehouse, staring out.

 Blessed Austre!
 She thought with relief, quickly crossing the street and pushing her way into the building.
 The main room was empty, and she hurriedly opened the door down to the cellar, seeking a place to hide.
 Perhaps they would come here looking for her.

 She searched around with her fingers, and sure enough, she found a lantern with flint and steel beside the stairway.
 She pulled the door closed, and found it more sturdy than she would have assumed.
-That felt good, though unfortunately, the latch was on the other side.
+That felt good, though she couldn’t lock it from this side.
 She left it unlatched, then, and bent down to light the lantern.

 A set of worn, broken stairs led down into the cellar.
 Vivenna paused, remembering that Denth had warned her about the steps.
 She walked down carefully, feeling them creak beneath her, and could see why he’d been worried.
 Still, she made it down all right.
 At the bottom, she wrinkled her nose at the musty scent.
 A couple of small game corpses hung from the wall; someone had been here recently, which was a good sign.